MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

 [uuid(1c1ae2cc-d5c2-ffe3-d3e7-7857035d23b7), object, pointer_default(unique)]
 interface ICoreWebView2Profile3 : ICoreWebView2Profile2 {
-  /// All webviews on this profile will be closed, and the profile will be marked for deletion.
+  /// After the API is called, the profile will be marked for deletion.
+The
-  /// After the Delete() call completes, The render process of webviews on this profile will
-  /// asynchronously exit with the reason:`COREWEBVIEW2_PROCESS_FAILED_REASON_PROFILE_DELETED`.
-  /// See 'COREWEBVIEW2_PROCESS_FAILED_REASON::COREWEBVIEW2_PROCESS_FAILED_REASON_PROFILE_DELETED'
-  /// for more details.
-The profile directory on disk will be actually deleted when the browser
+  /// local profile’s directory will be tried to delete at browser process
-  /// process exits.
-Webview2 creation will fail with the HRESULT is ERROR_INVALID_STATE(0x8007139FL)
+  /// exit, if fail to delete, it will recursively try to delete at next
+  /// browser process start until successful.
+  /// The corresponding user's `ProfileDeleted` event handle function will
+  /// be triggered.
+After the function is triggered, continuing to use the
+  /// profile or its corresponding webviews is an undefined behavior.
+  /// For each WebView of the same profile, the WebView will be auto closed.
+  /// If the user has registered an event handler for ProfileDeleted event,
+  /// the event handle will be invoked before WebView is closed.
-  /// if you create it with the same name as a profile that is being deleted.
+  /// If create a new profile with the same name as the profile that has been
+  /// marked as deleted will be failure with the HRESULT:ERROR_INVALID_STATE
+  /// (0x8007139FL).
   HRESULT Delete();
 }
 ```